Eiat5522/D-Eiat_Folder-MyProjects-MyOtherProjects-kharom-ai-powered-dating-buddy-mvp/memory-bank/progress.md

       1. Use external terminal for server testing
       2. Monitor server logs through Vercel/Railway once deployed
       3. Consider implementing additional logging mechanisms
+-   **Expo Go Preview with iPhone Hotspot:** Potential connectivity issues when using the same iPhone for hotspot and Expo Go preview.
+    -   **Workarounds:**
+        1. Use a shared external Wi-Fi network for PC and iPhone.
+        2. Troubleshoot PC firewall and try explicit IP for Expo server if hotspot is necessary.

 ## Evolution of Project Decisions
 -   **2025-05-09:**